 Attention 6th, 7th, and 8th graders!
 If you’ve ever wondered what college will be like, experience it firsthand this summer at the Honors College at the University of Houston.
-Preview college courses in various topics, taught by actual University faculty, including English literature, creative writing, engineering, and biology.
+Preview college courses in various topics, taught by actual University faculty, including Literature/Creative Writing, Biology, Engineering, and Political Science.

 Times: 9 a.m. to 4 p.m.